-SSH with short-lived certificates · Cloudflare for Teams documentation
+SSH with short-lived certificates

 Deploy short-lived certificates

 You can extend the Zero Trust security model by replacing long-lived SSH keys with short-lived certificates provided by Cloudflare Access.
-To do so, navigate to the Cloudflare for Teams dashboard and open the
+To do so, navigate to the Zero Trust dashboard and open the

 Service Authentication page.
 Select the